-Following publicity of the application, sixteen representations of objection have been received.
-These representations are from: 4, 14, 20 (x2 - but counted as one) Cliff Rd; 22, 36, 55, 65, 69, 83, 87 Hill Head Road; 4 Solent Road; 2, 2A Old Street; 6 Monks Way, 63 Old Farm Lane; Hill Head Residents Association.
+Following publicity of the application, sixteen representations of objection have been received, one representation of support and one letter from the applicant.

+These representations raising objection are from: 4, 14, 20 (x2 - but counted as one) Cliff Rd; 22, 36, 55, 65, 69, 83, 87 Hill Head Road; 4 Solent Road; 2, 2A Old Street; 6 Monks Way, 63 Old Farm Lane; and Hill Head Residents Association.

-The main issues raised within the representations can be summarized as follows:
+The main issues raised within the representations can be summarised as follows: